-The Supervisory Committee is responsible for Nevertheless, there is no clear line between promotional investigating any complaints filed regarding promotional activities and what is usually presented as 'provision activities that do not adhere to the Code.
-After a of information' for educational purposes.
-Promotional complaint is made, the Supervisory Committee performs activity for medical professionals, according to Resolution an investigation.
-After the investigation, the committee No. 627 of 2007, Section 4, should include: will put forth penalties, which the Board of Directors will • Essential product information, such as generic and ratify or rectify as it sees fit. commercial names, composition, pharmaceutical
+The Supervisory Committee is responsible for investigating any complaints filed regarding promotional activities that do not adhere to the Code.
+After a complaint is made, the Supervisory Committee performs an investigation.
+After the investigation, the committee will put forth penalties, which the Board of Directors will ratify or rectify as it sees fit.